 Third, maternal high blood pressure increases the risk of premature birth.
 When a baby is born prematurely, there is a risk for brain damage due to a number of reasons.
-Premature babies have organs that are not fully developed, including the liver, kidneys and lungs.
+Premature babies have organs that are not fully developed.
 A premature baby’s blood vessels are also more fragile.
-This makes premature babies more prone to kernicterus, infection, trauma, oxygen deprivation and HIE, all of which can cause brain damage.
+This makes premature babies more prone to kernicterus, infection, trauma, oxygen deprivation, and HIE, all of which can cause brain damage.
 The organ systems of premature infants cannot deal with insults the same way full-term infants can.
 In addition, there are conditions associated with premature birth that increase the risk of birth trauma and resultant brain damage.
 For these reasons, it is crucial that physicians follow standards of care that apply to premature infants, and that they prevent premature birth or quickly diagnose and treat conditions that are associated with premature birth, such as preeclampsia and maternal high blood pressure.

 Finally, maternal high blood pressure increases the risk of intrauterine growth restriction (IUGR) and giving birth to a baby that is small for gestational age.
 The main reason for this is because decreased blood flow in the placenta usually means there will be a decrease in the amount of oxygen and nutrients a baby receives while in the womb, which can cause decreased growth.
 Babies with IUGR are at risk of developing many conditions that can cause brain damage, including hypoglycemia and HIE.

-Since high maternal blood pressure, preeclampsia and related high blood pressure conditions can cause permanent brain damage in a baby, it is crucial for physicians to routinely test a pregnant woman’s blood pressure, and this should be done more frequently if she has risk factors for the conditions.
-Treatment for these conditions must begin at the earliest possible time to avoid or minimize injury to the baby.
+Since high blood pressure conditions can cause permanent brain damage in a baby, it is crucial for physicians to routinely test a pregnant woman’s blood pressure, and they should do so more frequently if she has certain risk factors.
+Treatment for hypertensive conditions must begin at the earliest possible time to avoid or minimize injury to the baby.
 If the baby is at risk for premature birth, physicians should make every effort to prevent the baby from being born prematurely.

-Award-Winning Birth Injury Attorneys Provide Legal Help for Preeclampsia & High Blood Pressure During Pregnancy
+Award-Winning Birth Injury Attorneys Provide Legal Help for Preeclampsia and High Blood Pressure During Pregnancy

 When an obstetrician fails to diagnose and appropriately treat preeclampsia, or fails to induce labor or perform a timely C-section, birth injuries may result.
-If you were diagnosed with preeclampsia (pregnancy-induced hypertension) or eclampsia and your baby experienced complications that resulted in permanent and serious physical and/or mental disability, please call Reiter & Walsh ABC Law Centers.
-Reiter & Walsh is a national birth injury law firm that has been helping children with birth injuries for almost 3 decades.
+If you were diagnosed with preeclampsia (pregnancy-induced hypertension) or eclampsia and your baby experienced complications that resulted in permanent disability, please call Reiter & Walsh ABC Law Centers.

-Birth injury attorney Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over 28 years, and most of his cases involve hypoxic ischemic encephalopathy (HIE) and cerebral palsy.
+Jesse Reiter, president of ABC Law Centers, has been focusing solely on birth injury cases for over three decades; most of his cases involve hypoxic-ischemic encephalopathy (HIE) and cerebral palsy.
 Partners Jesse Reiter and Rebecca Walsh are currently recognized as being two of the best medical malpractice lawyers in America by U.S. News and World Report 2015, which also recognized ABC Law Centers as being one of the best medical malpractice law firms in the nation.
 The lawyers at ABC Law Centers have won numerous awards for their advocacy of children and are members of the Birth Trauma Litigation Group (BTLG) and the Michigan Association for Justice (MAJ).

-If your child was diagnosed with a birth injury, such as cerebral palsy, a seizure disorder or hypoxic ischemic encephalopathy (HIE), the award winning birth injury attorneys at ABC Law Centers can help.
-We have helped children throughout the country obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
+We have helped children throughout the country obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.